hacklab-fi/itinfra/src/matrix/README.md

 Historical / deprecated:

-- SMS: We used to have "smsbot", doesn't scale and was impossible to setup without admin involvement.
-Mautrix-gmessages we do have for achieving simikar at least with help of Android phone.
+- SMS: We used to have "smsbot", doesn't scale and was impossible to setup without admin involvement, replaced by [Mautrix-gmessages](./gmessages.md).
-- Appservice-slack: Buggy and impossible to maintain, Mautrix-slack replaced this.
+- Appservice-slack: Buggy and impossible to maintain, replaced by [Mautrix-slack](./slack.md).
-- MX-puppet-discord: EOL, Mautrix-discord replaced this.
+- MX-puppet-discord: EOL, replaced by [Mautrix-discord](./discord.md).
-- Hookshot, Buggy and impossible to maintain, Maubot with rss and git plugins replaced this.
+- Hookshot, Buggy and impossible to maintain, Replaced by 2 Maubot plugins: [RSS](./rss.md) and [GIT](./git.md).